 Open to youth enrolled in Robotics 3 but may also include youth in Robotics 1 or 2 if the exhibit meets the guidelines.
-Exhibit an original robot, either homemade or a kit that does not fall under Robotics 1 or 2, that can complete a task using MULTIPLE sensors.
-The robot must be autonomous and cannot be controlled remotely.
-If a robot kit is used, then some parts of the robot must be built using other components such as wood, plastic or metal.
+Exhibit an original robot, either homemade or a kit that does not fall under Robotics 1 or 2 that can complete a task using MULTIPLE sensors.
+The robot must be autonomous, Text-Based (Python, C, etc.), and cannot be controlled remotely.
+If a robot kit is used, then some parts of the robot must be built using other components such as wood, plastic, or metal.
 The robot can include any type of motors, pneumatics, or sensors.
+This class can also be used for LEGO Mindstorms/Spike Prime, etc. or Vex kits where the exhibit does not fall under Robotics 1 or 2 exhibit options.
 The Innovation class can also be used for LEGO Mindstorms/ Spike Prime, etc., or Vex kits where the exhibit does not fall under the Robotics 1 or 2 exhibit option.
 Autonomous control of the robot may also be achieved using an "open source" platform such as Arduino or Raspberry Pi.
-It can be programed using a coding language that is publicly available.
-Exhibitors in Robotics Innovation/Open-Source class must complete and display a build log which contains a diagram

-(drawing or 3D rendering) of their robot with each of the key components labeled, an explanation of why they made the design/programming decisions they made, and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project (as well as while preparing the exhibit).
+It can be programmed using a coding language that is publicly available.
+Exhibitors in class must complete and display a build log which contains a diagram (drawing or 3D rendering) of their robot with each of the key components labeled, an explanation of why they made the design/programming decisions they made, and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project (as well as while preparing the exhibit).
 In addition, each youth must bring their program code (on a laptop or on paper) and their robot to demonstrate.
 Exhibits in this class must be able to fit on no more than a 6' x 2' table (or ground footprint) and must be fully assembled 15 minutes prior to the judging start time.
 No Exceptions.